TX Guide

 Leased + owned mix

-• Owned car: title or lien letter (register-car-texas-with-lien-out-of-state)
+• Owned car: title or lien letter from the lender

 Inspection failures on car two